 The Hay Festival

-The Hay Festival is the Glastonbury of the book world; what the Chelsea Flower Show is to horticulture, the Proms to classical music.
+is the Glastonbury of the book world; what the Chelsea Flower Show is to horticulture, the Proms to classical music.
 In this, its thirtieth anniversary year, it was bigger and bolder than ever.
 I’ve attended twice with previous books and came last year to participate in an EU referendum debate.

 This year I was in Hay the day after my latest memoir, ‘The Long and Winding Road’, was published in paperback.